mdmogli/puppet-exam-prep/content/CustomFunctions/overview.md

-# Custom overview
+# Custom Functions

 [INDEX](../../README.md)

 ## Overview:
-Puppet includes many built-in functions, such as md5, each, downcase, etc. They run on server side and the purpose is to returns a value or extend functionality (earch function case).
+Puppet includes many built-in functions, such as md5, each, downcase, etc. They run on server side and the purpose is to returns a value or extend functionality (each function case).

 Can be writen using:
 - The Puppet language: better if you don't have ruby laguange skills.